keflavich/AST4723-Public-Materials/README.md

 # AST4723-Public-Materials

-AST 4723 is the second-semester upper-level undergraduate course on astronomical observations.
+AST 4723 is the second-semester upper-level undergraduate course on astronomical observations at the University of Florida.

 We cover optical and radio spectroscopy and data analysis.